Passengers of flight in which British man died offered compensation

 The Boeing 777 jet carrying 211 passengers and 18 crew from London to Singapore ran into sudden turbulence over the Irrawaddy basin in Myanmar on May 20, hurling people and items around the cabin.
 The plane diverted to Thailand.

-A 73-year-old British man died of a suspected heart attack and dozens were taken to hospital including those with spinal, brain and bone or organ injuries.
+British man Geoff Kitchen, 73, died of a suspected heart attack and dozens were taken to hospital including those with spinal, brain and bone or organ injuries.

 For those who sustained more serious injuries from the incident, we have invited them to discuss a compensation offer to meet each of their specific circumstances when they feel well and ready to do so